TRC-cubing/CubeSE/README.md

 Please install the latest version of ***Python3***, too.
 CubeSE uses Python to execute its GUI.

-Please be carefull not to forget adding python.exe to PATH.
+Please be carefull not to forget adding PATH.

 Then, please install Pillow.
+Usually, pip will be automatically installed with Python3.

 ```
 pip install Pillow
 ```

+After Pillow successfully installed, now you can use CubeSE!

 # Creater
 Please contact me [here](https://twitter.com/TRC_cpy)!